 Each show of the 2021-22 season is located at a different venue.
 Please see each individual show page for the location and address.

 Please plan to arrive 20-30 minutes prior to your show start time.
 This will allow time to park, check in, choose your seat, and read the program.

 Yes.
-You may exchange tickets online or give us a call.
+You may exchange tickets online or give us a call up to one hour before curtain time on the date of your tickets.
 You will be able to exchange your tickets for a different performance of the same show at no extra cost.
 Note however that there are no refunds.

 Performances are held regardless of the weather.
 If there is heavy snow, consider taking transit or walking to the theatre!
 In the extremely rare instance that a performance is canceled, there will be a notification on our website, and you will receive an email and/or call if you have already purchased a ticket.
 If you prefer to reschedule for a different performance, you may exchange your tickets at no charge on our website or by calling us at 503-389-0579.